A hands on approach to investing for those who like a little more control.

 There’s a level of risk that comes with handling things yourself.
 And as with any investment, there’s the potential to incur losses.

 There are a number of ways to find out more about Self Invest and how it works.
-You can read the Self Invest Guide, read through the FAQs, or watch the Self Invest video tutorials.
+You can read the Self Invest Guide or read through the FAQs.

-You’ll need to have a balance of $50,000 or more in your Accumulation or Income account to use Self Invest.
+You'll need to have a balance of $20,000 or more in your Accumulation or standard Income account to use Self Invest.